 INSURANCE CLAIMS PROCESS & MORTGAGE CHECK ENDORSEMENT PROCEDURES

 When you file an insurance claim on your home, and we will focus on a roofing claim here, there are certain procedures you need to follow to collect and cash your insurance claims check.
-We will also focus on insurance claims process mortgage check endorsement.
+We will also focus on the insurance claims process mortgage check endorsement.
 Normally there will be multiple checks involved in your insurance claims process.
 You will almost always you will receive two checks.
 The second check is called the recoverable depreciation and comes after the roofing job is complete.

 Understanding the Claims Process

 So, you just filed a claim on your roof for wind or hail damage, now what do you do.
 If you have a top local roofing contractor, you should be in good hands as they will be a great resource for help and information.
 Once you file your insurance claim, the insurance company will normally be at your house within 48 hours with an adjuster for the roof inspection.
 After the adjuster completes his storm damage assessment, he is going to make you an offer for repairs with what is called an insurance scope of loss.
 The first check you get is just an advance on the total amount of your claim for repairs.
 It is not your final payment.

 If you are offered an on-the-spot settlement and you could be depending on your insurance company, you can accept it in most cases.
 If your local roofing contractor finds additional damage during the roof install process, you can file what is called a supplement for the additional damage needing to be repaired.
 You need to make sure accepting the full claim upfront does not preclude you from making a supplement for any hidden repairs that could not be seen in an initial inspection.
 Most insurance policies require you to make a claim within one year of the date of the wind or hailstorm.
 You will need to check with your state insurance department for verification on this.